Introducing Bolt 2.0 – Delivering proven accuracy with UI enhancements for MIS procedures. Product Details

 Can I pre-plan the placement?

-What if the the Bolt Navigation Unit gets lost?
+What if the Bolt Navigation Unit gets lost?

 Patient